+The scenic qualities of Route 1 are most directly affected by the type, location, and proliferation of signage on this highway.
+Reducing, limiting, and creating coordinated and consistent signage will greatly add to the scenic nature of the highway and will ultimately benefit the traveler.

 SAFETY SIGNAGE: In recent years the official safety signage along the route has greatly proliferated.
 Rumor has it that private signage companies do the installation and charge the state a rental fee.
 If so, there is a profit for the more signs that go up.
 I am checking this out with RIDOT, Scenic America and other sources.

 INFORMATIONAL SIGNAGE: